 New Jersey Real Estate & Cannabis Regulations

-Cannabis Status: Opening
+Cannabis Status: Open

 Recent Update 2/13/24: On March 27, 2024, the Garden State will open applications for three innovative cannabis license types: Wholesaler, Distribution, and Delivery licenses.
 This strategic expansion is accompanied by the highly anticipated introduction of marijuana consumption lounges, following the NJ-CRC’s finalization of regulations for social use spaces.
 These developments collectively mark a transformative phase in New Jersey’s cannabis sector, aimed at broadening access, ensuring consumer convenience, and fostering a safe and regulated cannabis environment.